 Resources at MIT

 MIT is committed to supporting undocumented students in our community.
 Student Support Services (S3) offers individual and group advising to this close-knit community and works to ensure that they can have the same student life and learning experience as documented students.
-Chancellor Cynthia Barnhart, who oversees student life and learning at MIT, recently published a letter to the community detailing the measures MIT has taken to protect and support undocumented students on our campus, including retaining an immigration lawyer who can offer students free legal advice regarding their status.
+Chancellor Cynthia Barnhart, who oversees student life and learning at MIT, recently published a letter to the community detailing the measures MIT has taken to protect and support undocumented students on our campus, including retaining an immigration lawyer who can offer students legal advice regarding their status.
 The Chancellor’s Office also responded to frequently asked questions about DACA.

 MIT has also publicly supported undocumented students outside the Institute.
 In 2017, MIT President Rafael Reif wrote an editorial in the Boston Globe arguing for the preservation of DACA and advocating for a pathway to citizenship, and MIT filed an amicus brief in a federal lawsuit challenging the repeal of DACA.
 Meanwhile, at MIT Admissions, we have reaffirmed our support for undocumented students in our blogs.